The Ezrah Charitable Trust

 How to Apply

 This foundation does not have a public application process.
-The foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

-Grants are awarded through trustee discretion to organizations that have been identified and vetted by the foundation's leadership.
-The foundation appears to build long-term relationships with partner organizations, with many grantees receiving multi-year support.
+Grants are awarded through trustee discretion to organisations that have been identified and vetted by the foundation's leadership.
+The foundation appears to build long-term relationships with partner organisations, with many grantees receiving multi-year support.

 Getting on Their Radar